NebulaTris/DuoLangPlayground/README.md

-# TriLangPlayground
+# DuoLangPlayground
-Welcome to the TriLangPlayground!
-This repository contains solutions to various exercises from Exercism for the programming languages Go, Rust, and Zig.
+Welcome to the DuoLangPlayground!
+This repository contains solutions to various exercises from Exercism for the programming languages Go and Rust.
 It serves as a playground for practicing and sharing solutions in these languages.

 ## Table of Contents
 - **Introduction**